tadejsv/dev-container-repo/README.md

 - Create a TensorBoard image and intergrate with Docker compose
 - Make sure TF works properly (including profiling etc)
-- Make the container not run as root
 - Split into many images and use multi-stage build to patch together (for Pytorch, TF, Catboost, LGBM...)
 - Improve security?
 - Remove pytorch-nightly and dev version of TL when torch hits 1.6.0 and TL 0.8.0.